Revolved Side Angle Pose

 Step Four

-At the same time that your torso is lengthening to the right side, you should push back through your left heel.
+At the same time that your torso is lengthening to the right side, push back through your left heel.
 Try to extend the left heel down as close to the floor as possible, gradually straightening your left leg.
 Turn your head up to gaze at your right hand.

-Visualize yourself forming a straight line that runs diagonally upward through your left heel, your left leg, your hips and your extended right arm above your head.
+Visualize yourself forming a straight line that runs diagonally upward through your left heel, your left leg, your hips, and your extended right arm above your head.
 Twist a little more every time you exhale.
 Lengthen your spine a little more on each inhalation.

 Step Five